 The chef’s cookbook, MICHAEL’S GENUINE FOOD: Down-to-Earth Cooking for People Who Love to Eat (Clarkson Potter Publishers, 2011) features beloved recipes from his flagship, a homage to approachable, sensible, and affordable food that everyone loves to make and eat.
 His recipes and restaurants have been covered by the New York Times, Wall Street Journal, Food & Wine, Travel + Leisure, TODAY Show, and more.

-Schwartz currently resides in Miami Beach, FL with his wife Tamara and three children, Ella (now a Freshman at Tulane!), Lulu, and Harry.
+Schwartz currently resides in Miami Beach, FL with his wife Tamara and three children, Ella (now a sophomore at Tulane!), Lulu, and Harry.